-- shortness of breath, wheezing or difficulty in breathing

-- swelling of the face, lips,

-tongue or other parts of the body - rash, itching or hives on the skin.

-- you have, or have had any of the following medical conditions: - heart problems - pheochromocytoma (a rare tumour of the adrenal gland near the kidney)

-closed angle glaucoma (a condition in which there is a build up of pressure in the eye) mood/thought disorders and were given monoamine oxidase (MAO) inhibitors in last two weeks or about to commence on this group of medicines if you are given this medicine after the expiry date has passed, it may not work as well or it may make you feel sick.
+- shortness of breath, wheezing or difficulty in breathing - swelling of the face, lips, tongue or other parts of the body rash, itching or hives on the - rash, itching or hives on the skin. - you have, or have had any of the following medical conditions: - heart problems - pheochromocytoma (a rare tumour of the adrenal gland near the kidney) - closed angle glaucoma (a condition in which there is a build up of pressure in the eye) - mood/thought disorders and were given monoamine oxidase (MAO) inhibitors in lasttwo weeks or about to commence on this group of medicines. - using an antibiotic medicine called linezolid - undergoing general anaesthesia - the packaging is torn or shows signs of tampering - the expiry date on the pack has passed if you are given this medicine after the expiry date has passed, it may not work as well or it may make you feel sick.